 My favorite part of having two children was the joy I received from seeing a whole new personality in the world.
 It may sound strange, but having a second child allowed me to appreciate each of my children’s strengths in a new way.
 I also loved having a playmate for my first son.
 My baby enjoyed and was naturally entertained by his older brother, so he required less of my one-on-one attention.
 And I absolutely loved seeing the sibling relationship blossom between them.
 Lastly, I felt more experienced and comfortable in my skin as a mom.

-The hardest part about having two was learning how to split my time and attention between the two.
-A second baby is a whole new person that equally needs your love.
-It can be hard learning how to divide yourself well at first.
+The hardest part about having two was learning how to split my time and attention between them.
+A second baby is a whole new person who equally needs your love.
+It can be hard to learn how to divide yourself well at first.
 My husband and I would divide and conquer, making it more difficult to focus on the same child at the same time.
-And as the two grew, we began to have to deal with sibling rivalry and toy sharing.
+As the two grew, we began to have to deal with sibling rivalry and toy sharing.

 Three Children